defano/pig-tutorial/README.md

 4. Click the "Choose a file" button adjacent to the input file field.
 In the modal dialog that appears, click the "Upload a file" button, then navigate to and choose the `all_rlc_tickets_2012.txt` file on your filesystem.
 5. As soon as the file has uploaded it will appear in the list of available files; click its link to select it.
 6. The page will now display additional file import options and a preview of the table that will be created.
 HCatalog will auto-detect most of the file structure options for us (like encoding and delimiters).
 Leave the default selections as they are.
-7. In the "Table Preview" section of the page we find the HCatalog has inferred data types for each column, but we do need to provide more meaningful column names and review the types:
+7. In the "Table Preview" section of the page we find the HCatalog has inferred data types for each column, but we  need to provide more meaningful column names:
   - Change the first column name from `7000634986` to `ticket_id`
-  - Change the second column name from `2007_01_01_00_02_00` to `timestamp` and change the type to `String`
+  - Change the second column name from `2007_01_01` to `date`
   - Change the third column name from `y301669` to `license_plate_number`
   - Change the fourth column name from `pas` to `license_plate_type`
   - Change the fifth column name from `il` to `license_plate_state`